narioinc/glitchtip-helm/README.md

-# Glitchtip-helm
+# Glitchtip Helm Chart
-Helm charts for runnign Glitchtip on kubernetes
+Helm charts for running Glitchtip on kubernetes

 To run the helm chart
 1) clone this repo